Roda JC (women)

 Roda JC Vrouwen was the women's football section of Roda JC football club from Kerkrade, Netherlands.
-They wanted to join the Women's Eredivisie the year it was erected but did not get permission by the KNVB.
-On 1 March 2008 Roda JC announced that the next season they shall join the 2008-09 season.
+They wanted to join the Women's Eredivisie the year it was formed but did not receive permission by the KNVB.
+On 1 March 2008, Roda JC announced that the next season they would join the 2008-09 season.

-In May 2009 Roda JC announced they withdraw the support for their women's section, for financial reasons.
+In May 2009, Roda JC announced they would fold the women's section after one season, for financial reasons.
+The team finished in last place in its only Eredivisie season.

 Roda JC worked together with RKTSV from Kerkrade.